The Audio-Lingual Method: definition, history, principles, pros and cons

 Conclusion

-Even though the audio-lingual method has lost its impact over the years, teachers still use some elements of this method while teaching, especially when it comes to practicing pronunciation or drilling.
+Even though the audio-lingual approach has lost its impact over the years, teachers still use some elements of this method while teaching, especially when it comes to practicing pronunciation or drilling.

 Audio-lingual methods are very effective nowadays.
 Is it true?